Electric Vehicle (EV) Charging Station Rebate – South Central Coast

 |Level 2 EV Charging Station (multi-unit dwelling)||Up to $6,000 per port or 75% of project costs||Up to $5,500 per port or 75% of project costs|

-Rebates are available on a first-come, first-served basis, and applicants must reserve rebates prior to purchasing and installing EV charging stations.
-Eligible applicants include businesses, California Native American Tribes listed with the Native American Heritage Commission, or government entities.
+Rebates are available on a first-come, first-served basis.
+Eligible applicants include businesses, nonprofit organizations, California Native American Tribes listed with the Native American Heritage Commission, or government entities.
 DCFC station installations must be publicly accessible 24 hours a day.
 Additional site requirements apply.
 For more information, including funding availability, see the South Central Coast Incentive Project website.